NicklasRatay/VBA-Commons-Library/doc/FileManager.md

 ﻿# Description
 This class provides utility functions for dealing with the file system and common IO-Operations.
 Among other things it is an interface for the `Scripting.FileSystemObject`.

-It does not matter if `\` or `/` is used as separator for specifying paths.
-Relative paths can be referenced by using `.` or `..` at the beginning.
+It does not matter if `\` or `/` is used as separator when specifying paths.
+By using `.` or `..` at the beginning the current working directory or its parent directory can be referenced respectively.
 This applies to all methods.

 Valid string representations of a path:
- - C:\\Windows\\explorer.exe
+ - "C:\\Windows\\explorer.exe"
- - ./resourcesInCurrent/testImage.jpg
+ - "./resourcesInCurrent/testImage.jpg"
- - .\.\\resourcesInParent\\testImage.jpg
+ - ".\.\\resourcesInParent\\testImage.jpg"
- - .
+ - "."
- - .\.
+ - ".\."

-This class makes use of `ThisWorkbook.Path` to get the current working directory.
-To use this class inside other applications like *Word* or *Access* for example every occurrence of `ThisWorkbook.Path` in this class has to be replaced accordingly (`CTRL + H`).
+This class makes use of `ThisWorkbook.Path` to get the current working directory or its parent directory.
+To use this class inside other applications like *Word* or *Access* every occurrence of `ThisWorkbook.Path` in this class has to be replaced accordingly (`CTRL + H`).
   - [FileManager](https://github.com/NicklasRatay/VBA-Library/tree/main/src/FileManager.cls)
 # Methods
  - [Copy](#copy)